Top 20 Greatest Surf Spots in the World

 Easy paddle out but can get tricky on the inside

-Warm water all year but can have some “cold” days in winter
+Warm water all year but can have some “cold” days during winter

 Needs a special direction of swell and wind to work.